anusii/notepod/README.md

 written by [Anushka Vidanage](https://github.com/anushkavidanage), [Graham Williams](https://github.com/gjwgit), and [Jessica Moore](https://github.com/jesscmoore).
 You can install the app from [SnapCraft](https://snapcraft.io/notepod) for Linux.
-To install the app directly on your own device for a published repository visit:
+Our app is published by the following repositories:

 [![Snap](https://snapcraft.io/notepod/badge.svg)](https://snapcraft.io/notepod)